 Qualification Objectives Students will acquire an understanding of the planning and implementation of interactive systems in their entirety.
 They will be familiar with the entire process chain of integrated development.
 The students will receive extensive practical experience through project topics from the industry.
 They will be capable of designing prototypes with a human interface by applying the technical and creative possibilities of virtual interaction forms, such as the use of augmented reality.
-Contents Development of an interactive system Design and sampling of the hardware Conception and programming of the software System implementation in an environment Teaching Method Lecture (2 hpw), Exercise (2 hpw) Course / Teaching and Learning Methods In the lecture, the fundamentals will be explained and examples will be discussed together.
+Contents Specification, modelling and development of an interactive system Design and sampling of the hardware Conception and programming System implementation in an environment Teaching Method Lecture (2 hpw), Exercise (2 hpw) Course / Teaching and Learning Methods In the lecture, the fundamentals will be explained and examples will be discussed together.
 In the exercises, the methods will be demonstrated, exercises and projects will be completed and individual questions will be answered.
 Examination Forms An additional examination within the scope of the exercises and lab: the students will independently complete a project.
 This includes writing a documentation of 7 pages and a final presentation of 15 minutes.
 Workload / Contact Hours / Self-Study Time 150 / 60 / 90 Hours Participation Recommendations None.
 Prerequisite for Passed module final exam.

 ECTS points Significance of the module grade for the final grade 5 / 210 of final grade (weighting of 1) Module Use (in other courses of study) - Bibliography / Literature Ben Coleman, Dan Goodwin: Designing UX - Prototyping.
-21 March 2017 Schmalstieg, Hollerer: Augmented Reality: Principles and Practice (Game Design/Usability), 2016.
-Kathryn Mcelroy: Prototyping for Designers: Developing the Best Digital and Physical Products.
+21 March 2017 Kathryn Mcelroy: Prototyping for Designers: Developing the Best Digital and Physical Products.
 13 Jan 2017 Steve Aukstakalnis: Practical Augmented Reality: A Guide to the Technologies, Applications and Human Factors for AR and VR.
 8 Sept 2017 Anand Morab: Virtual Reality: Beginner's Guide: An uncommon guide for Virtual Reality basics.
 17 Aug 2016